dallasnews/dmn-vendor-wrapper/README.md

 A no-dependency Vanilla JS implementation of DMN's new Header and Footer that was made for Vendors like AdPay and Obits.

+## Deployment

+TL;DR simply merge your branch into `master` and the CircleCI setup will re-push your built code into our production S3 bucket!
+- this CircleCI script copies the `dist/` folder into S3
+- in this repo, the `dist/` file is _not_ in `.gitignore`
+- make sure to run `npm run build` prior to merging into master so that the compiled code can be copied

 ## Development and Testing

 Simply `npm i` dependencies and run `npm run start` to start a local Webpack Dev Server example.